Home Lessons Tutorials Links Books About Us Site Map

 19th President

 According to some sources Rutherford Hayes lost his election for President.
-Samuel Tilden won the popular vote, and probably the electoral college vote, but the results were fixed to give Hayes the majority.
+Samuel Tilden won the popular vote by over a quarter of a million votes.
+He probably the electoral college vote, but the results were fixed to give Hayes the majority.
 His was the most disputed election in US History.
 It took a recount of the votes from three southern states by the House and Senate to determine the election.

 Hayes had a beard and a mustache.